OCA/web/web_m2x_options/README.rst

 ----

 Double check that you have no inherited view that remote ``options`` you set on a field !
-If nothing work, add a debugger in the first ligne of ``get_search_result method`` and enable debug mode in OpenERP.
+If nothing work, add a debugger in the first line of ``get_search_result`` method and enable debug mode in OpenERP.
 When you write something in a many2one field, javascript debugger should pause.
 If not verify your installation.